 July’s upcoming events include:

-August 6 Flamingo MEMORIAL Run: Sometimes doing something tangible is a special way to honor your loved one…You can do that with us in a one mile walk or a 5K.
+July 29 Flamingo MEMORIAL Run: Sometimes doing something tangible is a special way to honor your loved one…You can do that with us in a one mile walk or a 5K.
 All monies will benefit patient care and bereavement services.
+(See attached flier)

 Remember that I am also available for one on one time.
 I hope this season in life has you choosing to focus on the positives.